alyssabird/etheal-contracts/README.md

 Only crowdsale contracts can interract with it, and it accepts modifications until its start time.

 Implements hodler reward logic:
-Keep tokens intact (can’t move any portion of it) on your wallet for 3/6/9 months after two weeks of ending the normal sale, and 20M HEAL token HODLER reward will be distributed among presale and sale HODLERs in the ratio of their intact stakes to the total amount.
+Keep tokens intact (can’t move any portion of it) in your wallet for 3/6/9 months after two weeks of ending the normal sale, and 20M HEAL token HODLER reward will be distributed among presale and sale HODLERs in the ratio of their intact stakes to the total amount.

 * HODLER lot 3 months: 1,000,000 HEAL
 * HODLER lot 6 months: 2,000,000 HEAL